Mashed Potatoes With Sour Cream & Cream Cheese Recipe

 - Make ahead of time and keep in the fridge for up to 48 hours.

 - To reheat, place in oven for 30 minutes at 375 degrees.

-- I always make these ahead of time so I can focus on the rest of the meal, to reheat I use a crockpot several hours before dinner if they have like to serve these mashed potatoes in a crock pot, especially when the oven is being used.
+- I always make these ahead of time so I can focus on the rest of the meal.
+To reheat, I use a crockpot several hours before dinner.
 To reheat in a crockpot, turn on to high for several hours.